Dr Warren Williams – Chief Executive

 Graeme Gibb – Technical Coordinator

-Graeme is an experienced technician who has worked for 4 years providing technical support for 20/20 Trust families across Auckland.
+Graeme is an experienced technician who has worked for some years providing technical support for 20/20 Trust families across Auckland.

 Graeme coordinates technical support for staff and learners throughout the country using our 0800 tech support helpline and our technical support job management software.